Pregnancy After Tubal Ligation: What Are the Signs, and How Likely Is It?

 Which factors influence your pregnancy risk after tubal ligation?

-Several factors may influence the chances of getting pregnant after tubal ligation:
+Several factors may influence the chances of getting pregnant after tubal ligation.
+The first is your age.
+Younger women have a higher chance of becoming pregnant after this procedure.
+8

-- Time since procedure: Your risk of recanalization decreases over time.
-However, cases of pregnancies have been reported as much as 20 years after the procedure, so there’s really no way to be certain it won’t happen.
-7
+Similarly, the longer it’s been since you had the procedure, the lower your risk of recanalization is.
+However, pregnancies have been reported as much as 20 years afterward, so there’s really no way to be certain it won’t happen.
+9

-The risk of ectopic pregnancy after tubal ligation
+Other reasons pregnancy can occur after tubal ligation

-If you conceive after tubal ligation, you’ll be at higher risk of an ectopic pregnancy, where a fertilized egg implants outside your uterus, usually in a fallopian tube.
+Specifically, you’ll be at higher risk of an ectopic pregnancy, where a fertilized egg implants outside your uterus, usually in a fallopian tube.
 Ectopic pregnancies are not viable and can be dangerous (even life-threatening).
-8
+10

 - Sharp or dull pain on one side of the lower abdomen